The Hangover: Part II (2011)

 Nate’s Grade: C-

-Posted on June 29, 2011, in 2011 Movies and tagged bad movies, bradley cooper, comedy, dark, ed helms, ken jeong, paul giamatti, sequel, todd phillips, zach galifianakis.
+Posted on May 28, 2011, in 2011 Movies and tagged bad movies, bradley cooper, comedy, dark, ed helms, jamie chung, ken jeong, paul giamatti, sequel, todd phillips, zach galifianakis.
 Bookmark the permalink.
 Leave a comment.